jwc20/django_tut_customer_management_app/README.md

 - In views, create variables for total orders, delivered orders, and pending orders and pass them into the dashboard template.
 - Show the order status in template.

+### Part 9
+- Add dynamic url for each individual customers.
+- Pass customer object to template and create table for the data.
+- Add total orders to customer page.
+- Add styling to buttons.